-There have been multiple calls across Facebook and Twitter for a ‘brave, courageous and clear-thinking’ young mum of three from Southend after she single-handedly destroyed and dismantled a suspected paedophile ring that has been operating in Southend High Street for a number of years.
+There have been multiple calls across Facebook and Twitter for a ‘brave, courageous and clear-thinking’ young mum of three from Southend to get an award after she single-handedly destroyed and dismantled a suspected paedophile ring that has been operating in Southend High Street for a number of years.

 Shortly after 3pm today, Shantelle Hyperbole, 24, kicked down the door of the Safety In Southend Southend Community CCTV Monitoring Partnership office located on Rylan Terrace and knocked the on-duty agent unconscious, before proceeding to destroy £400,000 worth of equipment and removing hard drives that have been used to store and record footage of young children all over Southend Town Centre, some of them as young as newborn babies.